UGI Packaging Professional Eco-Friendly Food Packaging Solutions Manufacturer

 OEM/ODM Design Capabilities & Workflow

-UGI Packaging’s OEM and ODM design programme covers the full product development cycle — from initial brief and structural concept through material specification, sample production, client approval, and mass manufacturing — with a standard sample-to-production lead time of 20–30 business days for new structural designs (ODM) and 15–20 business days for OEM orders based on client-provided technical drawings.
+UGI Packaging’s OEM and ODM design programme covers the full product development cycle — from initial brief and structural concept through material specification, sample production, client approval, and mass manufacturing — with a standard sample-to-production lead time of 20–30 business days for new structural designs.

 The distinction between OEM and ODM is commercially significant for buyers.
 OEM (Original Equipment Manufacturing) refers to the production of bags to a client’s own design specification — the client owns the design and provides technical drawings, material specs, and artwork; UGI Packaging manufactures to those specifications.
-ODM (Original Design Manufacturing) refers to the development of a new product design by UGI Packaging’s design team, based on a client brief, which the client then owns exclusively for a defined market territory or product category.
+ODM (Original Design Manufacturing) refers to the development of a new product design by UGI Packaging’s design team, based on a brief provided by the client, which the client then owns exclusively for a defined market territory or product category.

 ODM Design Process: From Brief to Approved Sample